blufruits/igrating/README.md

 # Instagram Rating

-This repository exists purely to aid my learning of Python.
-As a result of this there are many comments that are probably not useful to others.
+This partly exists to aid my learning of Python.
+As a result of this there are some comments that will not be useful to others.
 The pyplot module from the matplotlib library is requried.

 Background knowledge: